anikpram/Deep-SLR/README.md

 ## Code Details
 The codes have been written in python-3.7 using the Tensorflow-1.15 platform.

-The description of the python scripts are:
+Description of the python scripts are,
 1. trn_HDSLR.py : It is the training code.
 The number of iterations (K) of the data consistency and Dw block is set here.
 2. tst_HDSLR.py : Code for testing the trained model on test dataset.
 3. auxiliaryFunctions.py : Training and testing dataset preparation functions defined in this script.